AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 Was it much faster?

-You may occasionally need to rebuild your collections if we re-organize things (it will tell you, just re-save).
+You may occasionally need to rebuild your collections if we re-organize things (it will tell you, and you just save your collection again).